jatinchowdhury18/RTNeural-example/README.md

 The C++ implementation is fairly simple, but there are a few code snippets worth drawing attention to.
+Note that the documentation below describes the neural net implementation using RTNeural's run-time API.
+The code in `src/` also includes a similar example using RTNeural's compile-time API.

 ### Linking to RTNeural with CMake